 Are you trying to determine if you need a Canadian curriculum vitae (CV) or a resume to apply for a job posting in Canada?
 We’ll discuss the difference between the two documents to determine which is best for your career and job search.
+Learning how to write a Canadian resume or CV properly will benefit your job search immensely.

 A CV provides a full account of your professional accomplishments, whereas a Canadian resume is a complete—yet less detailed—account of your relevant skills and qualifications.
 For the most part, CVs are used outside of North America, such as the United Kingdom (UK), Africa, Ireland, Asia, Thailand, Baltics, Argentina, and many other places.